A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Deviation from the detailed balance

 For the near equilibrium fluid, we can reasonably use the local equilibrium assumption to approximate the zeroth order 1PDF as

 and we still have the hydrodynamics implications

 where $\mu$ is the local chemical potential, $T$ is the local temperature and $U^{\mu}$ is still referred to as the velocity of the fluid.
-However, $\alpha$ is no longer the constant and $\mathcal{B}^{\mu}$ needs not be Killing.
-Therefore $\nabla_{\mu} \alpha$ and $\nabla_{(\mu} \mathcal{B}_{\nu)}$ provide a measure for how far the state of the fluid deviates from detailed balance.
-It should be remarked that the previous works {\cite{Liu:2022wpu,Hao:2023xgq}} considered only the case in which only the magnitude of $\mathcal{B}^{\mu}$ differs from the detailed balance value.
-However, in this work, we allow both the magnitude and the direction of $\mathcal{B}^{\mu}$ differ from the detailed balance case.
+However, $\alpha$ is no longer constant and $\mathcal{B}^{\mu}$ needs not be Killing.
+Therefor $\nabla_{\mu} \alpha$ and $\nabla_{(\mu} \mathcal{B}_{\nu)}$ provide a measure for how far the state of the fluid deviates from global equilibrium.
+The selected zeroth order 1PDF \eqref{local equilibrium} corresponds to a perfect fluid, which is the zeroth order of the hydrodynamic derivative expansion.
+When the system returns to equilibrium, $\alpha = \bar{\alpha}, \mathcal{B}^{\mu} = \bar{\mathcal{B}}^{\mu}$, eq.~\eqref{local equilibrium} returns to the distribution function \eqref{detailed balance}.

-A subtle point that needs to be clarified is that for non-equilibrium systems (even if the system is only slightly out of equilibrium), there is no prior definition for temperature, chemical potential and fluid velocity.
-One is free to define temperature, chemical potential and fluid velocity in different ways, but different definitions are often not equivalent {\cite{Kovtun:2022vas}}.
-Choosing a set of definitions of temperature, chemical potential and fluid velocity is known as selecting a hydrodynamic frame {\cite{Kovtun2012}}.
-Different hydrodynamic frames affect the division of fluid orders without changing the physics itself.
-In the subsequent calculations, we just keep the form of $f^{(0)}$ without constraints on $\alpha$ and $\mathcal{B}^{\mu}$, which means that our calculation is not carried out in a specific hydrodynamic frame.
+In view of kinetic theory, selecting a hydrodynamic frame means defining a zeroth order 1PDF, which also means imposing constraints on $\alpha$ and $\mathcal{B}^{\mu}$.
+In the following calculation, we just keep the form of $f^{(0)}$ without constraints on $\alpha$ and $\mathcal{B}^{\mu}$.
+This approach is computationally flexible, while still allowing for the imposition of constraints on the final result if necessary.
+These constraints can limit the result to a specific hydrodynamic frame.
 When discussing the transport coefficients in Section \ref{First order kinetic coefficients}, we will return to the specific hydrodynamic frame by imposing constraints on $\alpha, \beta$ and $U^{\mu}$.

 The full Boltzmann equation is an extremely complicated integral-differential equation, where the collision integral makes it difficult to solve analytically.
 In this work, we adopt the standard relaxation time approximation by replacing the collision integral with an Anderson-Witting-like collision model